canonical/ubuntu-for-developers-docs/docs/howto/go-setup.md

 source $HOME/.profile
 ```

-Fetch a specific version from the Go website:
+### Downloading and using multiple Go versions

 If Go is already installed and `go` is available in your `$PATH`,
 other versions of Go can be installed in addition to the default version.

+1. Install the binary for a specific version from the Go website:

 ```none
 go install golang.org/dl/go<version-number>@latest
 ```

+2. Download the SDK for that Go version:

 ```none
 go<version-number> download
 ```

-Download a specific Go version:
+To confirm the download location of the SDK run:

 ```none
 go<version-number> env GOROOT
 ```

-To use the version of Go that you downloaded, append
+3. To use the version of Go that you downloaded, append
 the version number to the `go` command:

 ```none
 go<version-number> version
 ```

+Running `go version` without appending a version number will still invoke your default Go installation.

 ### Building from source